AlexandreAbraham/frontiers2013/reviews.rst

 This is exactly the take-home message of this paper: thanks to scikit-learn, it is possible to run an analysis on neuroimaging data with a simple script.
-Following your recommandation, we insisted on scikit-learn versatility all along the paper.
+Following your recommendation, we insisted on scikit-learn versatility all along the paper.
 But what we really want is to give people the will to take our example scripts and run them on their data.
 We want them to found by themselves that it is very easy to change the regularization of a model or simply change